MukolkaLengyel/Lesson_01/README.md

 # Lesson_01
-First lesson, working with GitHub Desctop and C#
+First lesson, working with GitHub Desktop and C#